cuthbertLab/music21/music21/documentation/source/installing/installWindows.rst

 After Installation
 -------------------------------

-After a successful installation, you may proceed to :ref:`usersGuide_01_Installing` to begin using music21.
+After a successful installation, you may proceed to :ref:`Notes <usersGuide_02_notes>` to begin using music21.